dcasota/vesxi-on-azure-scripts/README.md

 ![ESXi67](https://github.com/dcasota/vesxi-on-azure-scripts/blob/master/ESXi67.png)

 This lab project contains scripts for provisioning VMware ESXi as Microsoft Azure VM.
-The repo contains several scripts.
-  - create-AzVM-vESXi_usingPhotonOS.ps1
-  - prepare-disk.sh

 # Why are people running their stuff in a nested virtualization lab?
 VMware ESXi, the cloud provider and onpremise datacenter type-1 hypervisor for many guest OS has been established for more than fifteen years.
 As a VMware enthusiast simply put I love plan, do and run datacenter infrastructure.
 On the same side, reliability, scalability, performance for compute resources is a main topic on Microsoft Azure and its Hyper-V type-1 hypervisor, too.